linsong8208/multi-object-tracker/README.md

 # How to compile
 To run this program, you need to compile __opencv__ and __dlib__.
 You will be able to compile __opencv__ easily from many websites.
 The folliwing instruction is how to compile dlib given that you are done with opencv compiling clearly and using visual studio in window.
-If you have troubles in compiling dlib then you can just use __tracker/vs_solution/MultiObjectTracker.sln__ instead, but you need to change opencv path with your environment in the project property.
+If you have troubles in compiling dlib then you can just use __tracker/vs_solution/MultiObjectTracker.sln__ instead, but you need to change opencv and dlib path with your environment in the project property.

 1. Make a new visual studio project.